vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 **Result**

-The container that you ran from an image that you built and pushed to vSphere Integrated Containers Registry in `dch-photon` appears in the list of images that are running in this VCH.
+The container that you ran from an image that you built and pushed to vSphere Integrated Containers Registry in `dch-photon` appears in the list of containers that are running in this VCH.